4gayev1/pret-react/README.md

 # Pret-react-app

-Clone the repo and go to the project dir and run npm i
+Clone the repo and go to the project dir and run npm i & npm run start